cybertec-postgresql/pgwatch2/README.md

 # Installing

-Software is packaged as Docker (for custom setup see the last paragraph below) so getting started should be easy
+Software is packaged as Docker (for custom setup see the last paragraph below) for getting quickly started.
 ```
 # fetch and run the latest Docker image, exposing Grafana on port 3000 and administrative web UI on 8080
 docker run -d -p 3000:3000 -p 8080:8080 --name pw2 cybertec/pgwatch2